RadiantLabs/modeling-api-docs/docs/source/automated_measures.rst

   ``costs``   Array of :ref:`cost`               No [#]_   Implied costs of measure
   ==========  ====================  ===========  ========  ============================

-  .. [#] |``action`` choices are "keep", "remove", or "adjust".
+  .. [#] ``action`` choices are "keep", "remove", or "adjust".

-         | - "keep" maintains existing water heating system as is, including load percentage.
+     **"keep"** maintains existing water heating system as is, including load percentage.
 Using this action indicates that there are no changes to the water heating system at all.
 This action will override anything in ``adjust`` object.

-         | - "remove" indicates the existing water heating system is completely removed.
+     **"remove"** indicates the existing water heating system is completely removed.
 New system(s) must cover 100% of load or specify ``loadGapPercentage``.
 This action will override anything in ``adjust`` object.

   .. [#] The ``adjust`` object is required if ``action`` is set to ``adjust``.
   .. [#] Defaults to ``[]`` if not provided.